zy12aaf168/css-key-concepts-responsive-design/README.md

 You should now see a collection of cute cat pictures and cat info.
 Yay.

 -- Notice how our elements stretch across the page, one on top of another.
-This is called the documents 'normal flow' or 'flow layout'.
+This is what happens to "block" elements when they are in "normal flow" or "flow layout" (basically, before any changes have been made to the document!).

 Ok.